 Registered Beekeepers for Bee Removals

 The following association members can be contacted for bee removals or emergencies within the Johannesburg and Pretoria areas.
-For other areas and regions please refer to the Links page for details of other Beekeeping Associations in the other Provinces throughout South Africa.
+Other areas and regions please refer to the Links page for details of other Beekeeping Associations in the other Provinces throughout South Africa.
 For Bee Removals in the Western Cape refer to www.apiculture.co.za – contact Dean Lennox.

 |Person to Contact||Contact Numbers||General Areas|